Getting Started with the cf CLI

 echo %ERRORLEVEL%

-If the command was successful, the exit code is
+If the command succeeds, the exit code is 0

 The cf help

-command lists the cf CLI commands and a brief description of each.
-For more information, see help in the Cloud Foundry CLI Reference Guide.
+command lists the cf CLI commands and a brief description of each..

-To list detailed help on any cf CLI command, add the -h
+To list detailed help for any cf CLI command, add the --help

 flag to the command.

-The following example shows detailed help output for cf delete
+The example below shows detailed help output for the cf delete